68ociredef/spring-filter-ng/README.md

  const filter = filterBuild.greaterThen("employee.salary", 3000).value;

-2. If you want to know the employees who have marital status divorced or separated and have at leat two stuff members or are not manager:
+2. If you want to know the employees who have marital status divorced or separated and have at least two stuff members or are not manager:

  const filter = filterBuild.append("maritalStatus").in("divorced", "separated")
     .and(springFilter.instance().greaterThan(springFilter.instance().size("staff"), 2)